DuckDuckPig/CH-QUACK/README.md

 >     5. Deleting the temporary subfolder
 >     6. Running `RebuildDataset.py` with `traceFolder = 'DownloadLists/'` to download any missing files
 > - `GapCheck.py`: Inform the user as to the largest hour gap between entries in the specified CR within the dataset.

+### Secondary Datasets
+Information related to the two dataset used to validate the final pipeline is located in the `FinalPipeline` folder.

 ## General Tools
 The folder `ACWE_python_fall_2023` contains updated versions of the functions used to generate segmentations, both with and without HMI magnetogram data, and for saving the resulting segmentations.
 The following scripts are identical between this code and [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE), as such the instructions from the [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE) `README` file are reproduced below: